 Murmison was expelled from the Faith for performing the marriage of incest between Aegon and Rhaena, and was later torn apart by smallfolk in a litter two weeks after he performed the ceremony.
 The Faith Militant uprising had begun.

 A Storm of Swords

-On Dragonstone Davos Seaworth, who is now King Stannis Baratheon's Hand, thinks that he has risen to high due to his humble origins.
+On Dragonstone Davos Seaworth, who is now King Stannis Baratheon's Hand, thinks that he has risen too high, due to his humble origins.
 Davos tells Maester Pylos that a King's Hand should be a highborn lord, someone wise and learned, a battle commander or a great knight.
 Maester Pylos reminds Davos Seaworth of several Hand of the Kings that had those very qualities, and yet failed at the office, Murmison was among those mentioned.